 Sub-objectives include:

-To provide advice in the design phase from an institutional and governance perspective
+To provide advice in the design phase from a policy, institutional and governance perspective

 To scope the requirements of ongoing support in order to agree a full Project Document and Oversight Committee.

 Approach

 This document outlines the approach required to support a scoping phase, to ensure that any ongoing work is well-defined, based on a needs assessment and directed through a formal Project Document and Project Oversight Board.